 Through the wonderful synchronicity of life, a chance remark opens doors and creates a new realm of experience.
 Dr Leonard Hansen, making his first visit to Bayreuth in 1980, asked the Lufthansa staff if they knew of other Aussies making the pilgrimage, preferably someone who had been there before.
 My friends at the airline mention Murray Smith and me as regular visitors, although we were not booked for that year.
 We already knew Leonard through our work, but we were unaware of his interest in Wagner.

-(The Society's first logo was designed by Michel Arnould during the Foundation meeting on 26 October 1980.)
+The original 'swan' logo of the Wagner Society in NSW which is pictured below was designed by founding member Michel Arnould at the Foundation meeting on 26 October 1980.

 I first visited Bayreuth in 1954 and again in 1955 with my wife, Aviva.
 We had just finished our university studies in Perth, WA, had married in Sydney and were off to London in late 1953 as soon as we had saved money for the boat fare.
 It was like sailing into heaven.
 The rich concert life, the theatre, the prospect of Bayreuth, of live Furtwängler concerts, created a sense of youthful euphoria which lasted 2½ years before we returned to Perth and the sun.